 In most developing countries, the agricultural sector is critical to drive both economic growth and human development outcomes for rapid poverty reduction.

-DFID acknowledges this dual role in its Single Departmental Plan where agriculture is set out to deliver against both the strategic objectives to eradicate extreme poverty and to maximise global prosperity.
-DFID therefore balances the support it gives to different types of agricultural investments.
+We acknowledge this dual role in its Single Departmental Plan where agriculture is set out to deliver against both the strategic objectives to eradicate extreme poverty and to maximise global prosperity.
+We therefore balance the support it gives to different types of agricultural investments.

 Our approach to agriculture is set out in DFID’s Economic Development Strategy 2017, with sector specific detail provided in DFID’s Conceptual Framework on Agriculture 2015.
 A 2 slide is available here.
-Below is a summary of key DFID centrally managed agriculture programmes with links to detailed reports and supplier web-sites providing further information.
-DFID has also conducted a review of its commercial agriculture programmes.
+Below is a summary of key centrally managed agriculture programmes with links to detailed reports and supplier web-sites providing further information.
+We have also conducted a review of its commercial agriculture programmes.
 This is the first in a series of portfolio reviews to be undertaken in the coming years.